-A study done in South Carolina strongly suggests that getting a second opinion can be very valuable for people diagnosed with breast cancer: more than 40% of the people in the study who asked for a second opinion had a change in diagnosis.
+A study done in South Carolina suggests that getting a second opinion can be valuable for people diagnosed with breast cancer: more than 40% of the people in the study who asked for a second opinion had a change in diagnosis.

 The research was published in the October 2018 issue of the Annals of Surgical Oncology.
 Read the abstract of “The Value of a Second Opinion for Breast Cancer Patients Referred to a National Cancer Institute (NCI)-Designated Cancer Center with a Multidisciplinary Breast Tumor Board.”

 Many people diagnosed with breast cancer feel a sense of urgency about jumping right in and starting treatment immediately.
 In most cases, though, there’s time to do some research to make sure your diagnosis is correct and your treatment plan makes sense — and this may include getting a second opinion.